conal/reify-core-examples/readme.md

 You'll need [graphviz](http://www.graphviz.org/) for rendering the circuit diagrams.
 For instance, "brew install graphviz" on Mac OS, if you have [homebrew](http://brew.sh/) installed.

+You'll also need GHC 8, so if you don't already have it, do

+    stack setup 8.0.1

+With these preliminaries done, build the project and run the examples:

     stack build && stack exec examples

 If several examples are enabled, the `build` step may take a few minutes.
 If you're on Mac OS (or another OS that supports "open") and if everything is working, you'll see one or more displayed PDFs.
 The PDF gets saved in out/.